How To Use Views in SQL

 Depending on the scenario, SQL queries can become surprisingly complex.
 Indeed, one of the main benefits of SQL is that it includes many different options and clauses that allow you to filter your data with a high level of granularity and specificity.
 If you have complex queries that you need to run frequently, having to continually write them out can quickly become frustrating.
 One way to work around these issues is by using views.

-As mentioned in the introduction, views are virtual tables.
+As mentioned in the introduction, views in SQL are virtual tables.
 This means that although a view is functionally similar to a table, it is a different type of structure since the view doesn’t hold any data of its own.
 Instead, it pulls in data from one or more base tables that actually hold the data.
 The only information about a view that a DBMS will store is the view’s structure.
 Views are sometimes called saved queries, because that’s essentially what they are: queries that have been saved under a specific name for convenient access.

 To better understand views, consider the following example scenario.
 Imagine that your dog care business is doing well and you need to print out a daily schedule for all your employees.
 The schedule should list each dog being cared for by the service, the employee who is assigned to care for them, the distance each dog should be walked every day, the number of meals each dog should be fed per day, and the amount of kibble each dog should get at every meal.